MicrosoftDocs/entra-docs/docs/identity/saas-apps/blogin-provisioning-tutorial.md

 ---
 title: 'Tutorial: Configure BlogIn for automatic user provisioning with Microsoft Entra ID'
-description: Learn how to automatically provision and de-provision user accounts from Microsoft Entra ID to BlogIn.
+description: Learn how to automatically provision and deprovision user accounts from Microsoft Entra ID to BlogIn.

 documentationcenter: ''
 author: twimmers